superconvert/smart_rtmpd/README.md

 6. in web player edit input 192.168.1.1, click play button.

-# pure webrtc description
+# webrtc im description

-1. Why is it called pure webrtc?
+1. Why is it called im webrtc?
 We know that the extended version of smart_rtmpd is called smart_webrtc, which already supports the webrtc function; however, the function of webrtc here only refers to push streaming through rtmp, rtsp, srt protocols, and smart_webrtc transcodes the video through the media layer video (h264 ---> vp8 ) And audio (aac ---> opus) to achieve this function, currently only supports H5 streaming in webrtc mode.

-The pure webrtc function here is the pure webrtc function, which is parallel to the existing smart_rtmpd function.
+The webrtc im function here is the webrtc im function, which is parallel to the existing smart_rtmpd function.
 There is no interaction between them, there is no intercommunication and transcoding.
-That is to say, rtmp, rtsp, srt are mutually converted, and there is no connection between pure webrtc and them, including signaling and media data.
+That is to say, rtmp, rtsp, srt are mutually converted, and there is no connection between webrtc im and them, including signaling and media data.

-2. What are the advantages of pure webrtc?
-Pure webrtc functions are all realized through web pages.
+2. What are the advantages of webrtc im? webrtc im functions are all realized through web pages.
 As long as the browser version supports webrtc functions, it can meet your requirements and further realize your requirements on this basis.
 This greatly adapts to almost all devices, compatibility issues, and environmental problems are almost no longer obstacles! ! !

-Pure webrtc deployment is more convenient, as long as you configure smart_rtmpd and click Run, you only need to open the browser and enter the URL on the front end, and all your needs can be met.
+webrtc im deployment is more convenient, as long as you configure smart_rtmpd and click Run, you only need to open the browser and enter the URL on the front end, and all your needs can be met.
 This greatly simplifies your various configuration troubles, compatibility issues, and environmental settings, all of which are thrown aside.

-3. What functions does pure webrtc have?
+3. What functions does webrtc im have?
 Account login, online list/user search, message chat, peer audio and video (webrtc p2p)

 Chat room list, chat room search, chat room entry, chat room user list, chat room user online notification, user show list, user show notification, chat room group chat, chat room audio and video (webrtc sfu)

-4. How to use the pure webrtc function of smart_rtmpd 4.1 Making a certificate
+4. How to use the webrtc im function of smart_rtmpd 4.1 Making a certificate

 Why do I need to make a certificate?
 Generally, the browser opens the audio and video equipment, and the https link is required to have the authority to execute it.
 Therefore, we need to make a certificate to access the internal http server of smart_rtmpd via https.
 In this way, there will be no problem when you open the audio and video equipment through the web page.